SEO benchmarking helps you know what’s working and what isn’t so you can get better results.

 If the number is much lower than your actual pages on your site, some aren’t getting indexed.
 Also, if you create more content pages over time, but this number doesn’t change to reflect that, you aren’t capturing Google’s attention and may need to index them manually.

-These benchmarks aren’t just useful for content creation.
+These SEO benchmarks aren’t just useful for content creation.
 As businesses look more to artificial intelligence (AI) technology for customer service and sales, tools like keyword spotting can identify keywords used in chat and customer calls to determine automated actions that resolve their issues.

 A keyword spotting benchmark is one example of new benchmarks specific to this newer technology that may soon become a standard for companies of all types.